 We celebrate Earth day in order to make us more aware of our environment.
 Often Earth day and the term “going green” go hand and hand.

 Celebrate this National Day with these Earth Day Activities

 What can we do to celebrate Earth Day?
 Here are 14 easy ways that you can help to celebrate this day.
 Most require no more than just a little bit of your time.
 Why not choose a couple to celebrate this year?

 1. Support Local Farmers

-This is one thing that you can do on a weekly basis.
+This is one earth day idea that you can do on a weekly basis.
 Just shop at your local farmer’s market.